joaocassianox7x/Split_Operator_Method/README.tex.md

 \begin{itemize}
     \item Packages

     \begin{itemize}
         \item Python
         \item C++
     \end{itemize}

-    \item Basic Constants and Important Considerations
+    \item Basic Constants and Important Considerations;

-    \item Analysis of Algorithm and Method
+    \item Analysis of Algorithm and Method;
     \item How to use all possible files (.sh, .cpp and .py)
 \end{itemize}